 When you are growing your own cucumbers, you don’t get 10 lbs of pickling cucumbers all at once.
-Instead you get one or two or a few cucumbers on the vine each week with lots of blossoms, promising more in the future.
+Instead, you get one or two or a few cucumbers on the vine each week with lots of blossoms, promising more in the future.
 I have 5 pickling cucumber plants and I get enough for about a quart of fermented pickles every week.
 We’re pretty cold though so if you live in a warmer area you may get more blossoms setting each week than I get from 5 plants.

 When I was first learning to pickle cucumbers a few decades ago, I did a double batch of vinegar pickles, from a recipe, using pickling spice from the store.
-Unfortunately the pickling spice had hot peppers in it.
+Unfortunately, the pickling spice had hot peppers in it.
 The pickles burned and with the vinegar were actually painful to eat.
 I dumped 14 quarts into the compost.

-Lately vinegar pickles make me gag.
+Lately, vinegar pickles make me gag.
 I bite into the pickle and the vinegar hits the back of my throat.
 So I switched to making fermented pickles exclusively.

 Instead of a full batch of vinegar pickles that need to be canned in a boiling water bath, I ferment my pickles one jar at a time.
 Fermented pickles allow you to pickle just a quart or two each week.
-In fact it couldn’t be easier if you have a few pickling cucumber plants, to do a quart of fermented dills each week.
-By the end of the season you’ll have a full larder, it keeps the kitchen cooler, and it’s less work.
+In fact, it couldn’t be easier if you have a few pickling cucumber plants, to do a quart of fermented dills each week.
+By the end of the season, you’ll have a full larder, it keeps the kitchen cooler, and it’s less work.
 Plus fermented pickles are better for you, with healthful probiotics.

-The key to successful fermented pickles:
+The key to successfully fermented pickles:

 - Use an airlock to keep outside contaminated air out of the ferment